shadi1717/oracle-cloud-data-platform-workshop/Lab500/LabGuide500.md

 ### Required Artifacts
 -   The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
--   The estimated time to complete this lab is 5 minutes.
+-   The estimated time to complete this lab is 10 minutes.

+### Extra Resources
+-   To learn more about Oracle Analytics Cloud (OAC), feel free to explore the capabilities by clicking on this link: [OAC Overview](https://www.oracle.com/business-analytics/analytics-cloud.html)

 ## Part 1.
 Visualize results in OAC